Russia postpones launch of new "Angara" space rocket

 A senior military commander gave no reason for the delay, but a commentator on Russian state television said the launch had been put back for 24 hours until Saturday.

-"The automatic system aborted the launch during the countdown," Alexander Golovko, commander of Russia's Air and Space Defense Forces, told Putin moments before the launch was due to go ahead.
+"The automatic system aborted the launch during the countdown," Alexander Golovko, commander of Russia's Air and Space Defence Forces, told Putin moments before the launch was due to go ahead.

 Putin, who had been poised to watch the rocket's inaugural flight from the northern military Plesetsk cosmodrome via video link from the Kremlin, ordered his generals to report on the cause of the delay within an hour.